aolgin/my-digital-cookbook/README.md

 My Digital Cookbook
 ===================

 My Digital Cookbook is a MEAN webapp meant for users to be able to create, maintain, and, if they so wish, share their own personal recipes.
-These recipes can either be separate, or compiled into a cookbook, which can eventually be exported as a PDF.
+It was built as the final project for my Web Development course at Northeastern University.

 Stack